valderman/haste-compiler/README.md

 Effortless type-safe client-server communication
 ------------------------------------------------

-Using the framework from the `Haste.App` module hierarchy, you can easily web applications that communicate with a server without having to write a single line of AJAX/WebSockets/whatever.
+Using the framework from the `Haste.App` module hierarchy, you can easily write web applications that communicate with a server without having to write a single line of AJAX/WebSockets/whatever.
 Best of all: it's completely type safe.